 Bastyr University is pleased to offer a comprehensive benefits program to its valued employees.
-Employees working at least 20 hours a week in a permanent position and/or adjunct faculty contracted for 18 or more credits in a rolling four quarter time period are eligible to participate in our benefit programs.
-Domestic Partners and dependent children are eligible for medical/vision/dental/prescription benefits up to age 26 regardless of student or marital status, including natural or legally adopted children, children under legal guardianship or stepchildren.
+All regular employees (faculty and staff) who work at least 20 hours a week or more in a permanent position are full benefits eligible and all adjuncts who work at least an average of 20 hours a week and/or contracted for 18 or more credits in a rolling four quarter time period are eligible.
+Domestic Partners and dependent children are eligible up to age 26 regardless of student or marital status, including natural or legally adopted children, children under legal guardianship or stepchildren.

 Medical/Vision/Dental/Prescription coverage is a self-insured packaged plan, which we design and administer our own plan so we can offer more comprehensive coverage for alternative and complementary care.

 Medical uses a Preferred Provider Plan (PPO) of First Choice (www.fchn.com) in Washington and First Health network (www.myfirsthealth.com) in California.
 When utilizing the PPO plan, you will receive the highest benefit level and the lowest out-of-pocket costs when you obtain covered services and supplies from FCHN or First Health providers.
 Services from out of network providers are limited to a Usual, Customary and Reasonable (UCR) Allowance and are paid at the lowest level of benefits under this plan.

 Vision allows you go to any licensed optometrist.
 For our plan, the coverage is based on a $200 per year maximum with no deductible.
 Coverage can be used to purchase lenses, frames, contacts, and one eye exam per calendar year.